What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 - licences needed to dispatch certain objects of cultural interest that are more than 50 years old and above certain financial thresholds - you can apply to the Export Licensing Unit of the Arts Council

-- Department for Environment, Food and Rural Affairs (Defra) licences are required to dispatch live animals and animal products, and health inspections may be required as well - dispatches of endangered plant and animal species and products made from them require Convention on International Trade in Endangered Species of Wild Fauna and Flora licences
+- Department for Environment, Food and Rural Affairs (Defra) licences are needed to dispatch live animals and animal products, and health inspections may be needed as well - dispatches of endangered plant and animal species and products made from them need Convention on International Trade in Endangered Species of Wild Fauna and Flora licences

 - Defra controls the dispatch of ozone-depleting substances (ODS) - including refrigeration and air-conditioning products, fire-fighting and foam blowing equipment and aerosols and solvents